Naokotani/atlantic-emissions-map/README.md

 The data shown are current as of October 31, 2023, and will be updated as the latest data is released from the Government of Canada's [Greenhouse Gas Reporting Program (GHGRP)](https://www.canada.ca/en/environment-climate-change/services/climate-change/greenhouse-gas-emissions/facility-reporting/about.html).
 Emissions data are self-reported as mandated in Section 46 of the *Canadian Environmental Protection Act, 1999*.

+## Running

+Run `docker compose --profile frontend up` in the root directory to launch api and database and expose them to localhost:8080.

+## Api Health
+http://localhost/ping should return a status 200 and http://localhost:8080/actuator/health should return an api health check.

 ## Project Resources